 copy

-A centralized brain with 47+ MCP tools.
-Sub-10ms reads, federated cross-project search, user preferences, project briefings, and Dream Mode consolidation.
+A centralized brain with 50+ MCP tools.
+Sub-10ms reads, federated search, Web Knowledge Base, sandbox runtime, process tracing, and Dream Mode consolidation.
 No vector databases, no black boxes.

 One ~/.gnosys/gnosys.db shared across all projects.
 6-table schema with project_id and scope columns.
 Sub-10ms reads, automatic backups, one-command Obsidian export.